worldiety/logdb/README.md

 It is not intended to be able to delete any entries.
 It is also not really possible to update entries, though one may at least update any data field, as long as the required byte width will not change.
-Inserting and reading concurrently may be possible but will probably performs bad, especially for random access in the current implementation, which is optimized for sequential single user/thread processing.
+Inserting and reading concurrently may be possible but will probably perform badly, especially for random access in the current implementation, which is only optimized for sequential single user/thread processing.